You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Notable Patents for Loratadine Phenylephrine

-* US Patent 6,441,076: This patent, granted in 2002, covers a method of treating allergic rhinitis using a combination of loratadine and phenylephrine.
-The patent is owned by Schering-Plough Corporation, a pharmaceutical company that was later acquired by Merck & Co.
+1. US Patent 5,403,744 (1995): This patent, granted to Schering Corporation, covers a method for treating nasal congestion and allergic rhinitis using a combination of loratadine and phenylephrine.

-* US Patent 8,263,833: This patent, granted in 2012, covers a method of treating nasal congestion using a combination of loratadine and phenylephrine.
-The patent is owned by Johnson & Johnson, a multinational healthcare company.
+5. US Patent 7,115,405 (2006): This patent, granted to Schering Corporation, covers a method for treating nasal congestion and allergic rhinitis using a combination of loratadine and phenylephrine in a sustained-release formulation.

 Industry Expert Insights